Bg-img

 In the United States, approximately 5.8 million people are struggling with dementia, according to the Centers for Disease Control and Prevention.
-If we go by the data for the year 2021, approximately 235,000 workers got approved for the disability benefits who were struggling with dementia or other neurocognitive disorders.
+If we go by the data for the year 2021, approximately 235,000 workers got approved for disability benefits who were struggling with dementia or other neurocognitive disorders.

 Can You Get Disability For Dementia?

 It is possible to qualify for dementia disability benefits through the Social Security Administration.
 The SSA recognizes dementia as a disabling condition under its Blue Book listing for neurocognitive disorders.
-To be eligible for disability benefits for dementia, individuals must provide medical evidence demonstrating that their dementia significantly impairs their cognitive functioning and ability to perform daily activities.

 What Are The Symptoms Of Dementia